qrakhen/periodiq/periodiq/README.md

 _Periodiq_ is a fast, lightweight and extendable open-source Framework for NodeJS, designed to provide a pleasant and simple, yet well-structured and guided coding experience.

-The idea behind _Periodiq_ is to provide a clean and usable environment that also understands the developer, and not solely the other way around.
-_Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independant applications - but it doesn't close the other doors: _Periodiq_ invites you to convert your creative, experimental and innovative output and ideas into working applications.
+_Periodiq_'s main application case is intended to be targeted at the structured and organized creation of platform-independent applications - but it doesn't close the other doors: _Periodiq_ invites you to convert your creative, experimental and innovative output and ideas into working applications.
 _Periodiq_ comes with just as much rules as really needed, but always keeps them as little as possible.